 For individual taxpayers, the tax year is the same as the calendar year, which means that it starts on January 1 and culminates on December 31.
 Business entities can follow the fiscal year or the calendar year.
 The question “when is tax season?” typically refers to the period in which tax returns can be sent to the IRS.

 Tax filing season for the previous year starts on January 1 and ends with the regular filing deadline of April 15.
+If happened to be running behind and you had to file an extension then your tax filing is due by October 15.

 Business tax returns are due on March 15 for partnerships, and S-corporations.
 In the case of C-corporations, the deadline is on April 15 if they operate under the calendar year.